Vengalrao-eppa/Survery_App/README.md

 Instructions to run the APP

-- Unzip the folder
-- go to SRC folder
 - Activate Environment: run venv/scripts/activate
 - To create database, run the following commands
 	1. python - to enter python shell